 She has returned from a stint living abroad, where she volunteered as a campaigner for Amnesty International Schweiz based in Zurich Switzerland.

-FLOATING SUPPORT WORKER
+OUTREACH SUPPORT WORKER

 Joe Hung started to work for the Chinese Welfare Trust as a support worker for the clients of Soho Housing Association and had extended his service to other Chinese elderly live in Camden and Westminster.